 There are lots of loose ends in the story.
 Characters are always moving on their intuition.
 There is no connection of rainfall of fishes and leeches and how Nakata comes to predict them.
-Nakata can talk to the cats, but looses this ability after he does a murder.
+Nakata can talk to the cats but loses this ability after he does a murder.
 After he does the ability is suddenly passed on to the driver who helped him reach the library.
 The whole story of the entrance stone does not tie up.
-The story is dark, has lot of unexplainable metaphysical elements, weaves in Greek mythology here and there, at times looks like an attempt to connect too many things.
+The story is dark, has a lot of unexplainable metaphysical elements, weaves in Greek mythology here and there.
+At times looks like an attempt to connect too many things.

 The book Kafka on the Shore could have been 100-200 pages shorter and crisper.
 It starts in a very interesting manner but looks dragging after around 400 pages.
 The end is not very interesting as after so many twists and turns in the story you expect something in the end as well.
 But nonetheless, once you start reading, you would finish it easily.